-You must assume the serious responsibility of using only the correct ammunition for your firearm.
-Read and heed all warnings, including those that appear in the gun's instruction manual and on the ammunition boxes.
+You must assume the serious responsibility of using only the correct ammunition for your firearm, Read and heed all warnings, including those that appear in the gun's instruction manual and on the ammunition boxes.

 Using improper or incorrect ammunition can destroy a gun and cause serious personal injury.
-It only takes one cartridge of improper caliber or gauge to wreck your gun, and only a seceeach one as you load it.
-Be absolute to wreck your gun, and only a second to check each one as you load it.
+It only takes one cartridge of improper caliber or gauge to wreck your gun, and only a second to check each one as you load it.
 Be absolutely certain that the ammunition you are using matches the specifications that are contained within the gun's instruction manual and the manufacturer's markings on the firearm.